The Veldt (band): History

-Legacy & Influence
+Legacy and influence

-Pitchfork included The Veldt's 1994 album ‘Afrodisiac’ in their list of the top 50 shoegaze albums ever released, and Stereogum included a single from that album, "Until You’re Forever" in their list of 31 essential shoegaze tracks.
+Pitchfork included The Veldt's 1994 album Afrodisiac in their list of the top 50 shoegaze albums ever released, and Stereogum included a single from that album, "Until You're Forever" in their list of 31 essential shoegaze tracks.
 The Veldt's sound also inspired future alternative artists, including TV On the Radio and Bloc Party, and are regarded as an influence on the sound of 21st century Alternative R&B chart topping artists.